camael-off/curiousSearch/README.md

-**curiousSearch**
+##*curiousSearch*##
+​

-​Advanced Dorking OSINT Framework > Created by Axel Chicheportiche.<br/> ​ curiousSearch is a specialized OSINT tool designed to bridge the gap between complex Google Dorking and intuitive investigation.
+**curiousSearch** is a specialized OSINT tool designed to bridge the gap between complex Google Dorking and intuitive investigation.
 Its main goal is to simplify the usage of advanced search operators through a minimalist and efficient Dark Mode interface.<br/> <br/>
 ___
 ​Core Features :<br/>
 &emsp;-Multi-Engine Support: Generate powerful queries for 5 different search engines simultaneously.<br/>